Welcome to today's edition of the Rush 24-7 podcast.

 Government shutdown could hurt real estate.

-I'm just halfway through three pages of fear-mongering headlines from the media eagerly awaiting and hoping for a disaster.
+I'm just halfway through three pages of fear-mongering headlines from the media eagerly awaiting and hoping for a disaster from a government shutdown over pennies and abortion.

-And in Wisconsin, the news media, the rest of the Democratic Party are all up in arms.
+And in Wisconsin, the news media, the rest of the Democratic Party are all up in arms over the Wisconsin Supreme Court election.

 Turns out the initial numbers, which were reported by AP as a courtesy, were not correct.

-Did you hear about this, Snerdly?
+Did you hear about this, Snerdley?

-Turns out that the Republican Justice David Prosser is actually more than 7,800 votes ahead, which of course has infuriated the media.
+Turns out that the Republican Justice David Prosser is actually more than 7,800 votes ahead, which, of course, has infuriated the media.

 They thought they had this thing safely stolen.

-I read this and I said, Well, it's about time we got in this game.
+I read this and I said, well, it's about time we got in this game.

-And look at how the Democrats in the media are running around acting like stuck pigs, and they want an investigationist woman.
+And look at how the Democrats and the media are running around acting like stuck pigs.

 The problem is that this Republican clerk had a Democrat take a look at everything she was doing all along the line.